SouthernTriathlon/daemogar.github.io/pages/event.md

 ### Packet Pickup and Orientation

+1. **COVID-19** Race packet pick up will take place using a controlled check in point, one-way flow, and social distancing markers.
+All staff or volunteers that cannot maintain social distancing will be required to wear a facemask.
 1. Packet pick-up and body marking is between 10:30 am and 11:45 am on the day of the race.
 1. Orientation (pre-race instructions) is at 11:45 am and required for all participants.
 Please gather near the swim / race start.
 1. You should be fully registered and checked in before the orientation.